Carbon monoxide symptoms

 If this is the case, turn your fuel-burning appliances (such as the boiler, a cooker, oven or gas fire) off, open the windows, leave the house, call for an ambulance and arrange for a professional to service your appliances as soon as possible.

-Find a Which?
-Trusted Trader heating engineer to service your gas appliance.
+Find a local, recommended Which?
+Trusted Traders heating engineer to service your gas appliance.

 Is anybody else feeling ill?